 But the survey also highlights missed opportunities for better customer experiences: 31% of respondents said these portals — while easy to use — didn’t really provide any additional value to them.
 36% said they don’t provide the information they’re looking for, and for nearly 25% of respondents, it was hard to navigate their online healthcare portals.

-Healthcare portals aren’t delivering on their promise: in 2017, the GAO reported that nearly 90 percent of providers were offering access to a patient portal, but less than one-third of patients had used theirs.
+Healthcare portals aren’t delivering on their promise: the GAO reports that nearly 90 percent of providers are offering access to a patient portal, but less than one-third of patients have used theirs.
 In large part, there simply wasn’t enough buy-in from healthcare partners.

 The interoperability rule could drive expanded use of these portals, making them more customer-friendly and more useful too.
 Portals could open doors to digital conversations between clinicians and patients, for example: going beyond the telehealth visit, patients could ask their doctor questions about medications and allergies.